QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 Windows ISOs can be downloaded directly from Microsoft (eg. `here <https://www.microsoft.com/en-us/software-download/windows10ISO>`__ for Win10), or selected and downloaded via the `Windows Media Creation Tool <https://go.microsoft.com/fwlink/?LinkId=691209>`__.
 You should, however, regard the downloaded image to be untrustworthy, since there is no reliable way to check that the download was not somehow compromised (see the discussion in issue `Simplify Qubes Windows Tools Installation for R4.1 #7240 <https://github.com/QubesOS/qubes-issues/issues/7240>`__).

-Unofficial ìdebloatedî ISOs from projects like reviOS 18 or ameliorated 10 can be found on the net, although obviously you should consider them even ìunsaferî than MS provided ISOs.
+Unofficial ‚Äúdebloated‚Äù ISOs from projects like reviOS 18 or ameliorated 10 can be found on the net, although obviously you should consider them even ‚Äúunsafer‚Äù than MS provided ISOs.
 Alternatively, one could download an official ISO and run scripts/apply patches before installation.
-Some of the ìtweaksî might end up being too much depending on the qubeís planned usage though (eg. no appx functionality in ameliorated windows - so the installation of Windows Store apps is impossible, even with powershell).
+Some of the ‚Äútweaks‚Äù might end up being too much depending on the qube‚Äôs planned usage though (eg. no appx functionality in ameliorated windows - so the installation of Windows Store apps is impossible, even with powershell).

 **Create Windows VM**

-Create a VM named WindowsNew in :doc:`HVM </user/advanced-topics/standalones-and-hvms>` mode (Xenís current PVH limitations precludes from using PVH).
+Create a VM named WindowsNew in :doc:`HVM </user/advanced-topics/standalones-and-hvms>` mode (Xen‚Äôs current PVH limitations precludes from using PVH).
 This can be done in either of two ways:

 - Using Qube Manager: In order to create the new qube, select the command Qube -> New Qube in the Qube Manager: